 In Khmer, Siem Reap literally means “Siam defeated”.
-It’s an old tribute to the great expansion of the Khmer Empire, which covered most of historical Indochina – and beyond – in southeast Asia.
+It’s an old tribute to the great expansion of the Khmer Empire, which covered most of historical Indochina – and beyond – in Southeast Asia.

 One thousand years ago, little was being written about Europe.
-It was a backwards place.
+It was a backward place.
 Asia was where the action is.
 Interesting how cyclical things are, isn’t it?
 And the Khmer Empire was at the center of the action.
 Khmers had access to an ever-growing territory and political stability.

 These days, the situation isn’t quite as rosy.

 As a result of imperialism, wars, and countless other interventions, Cambodia is now a shell of its former self.
 And government tyrants like Pol Pot didn’t exactly help the overall flow of economic freedom and growth.

 But Cambodia’s need for investment creates opportunities for those looking to take advantage of frontier market investment potential.
 That may or may not come with extra benefits.